-One aspect of cryptocurrencies seems to be misleading thousands of investors every day: their impressive U$ dollar market capitalization.
-We noticed that this metric is used heavily by investors, but there’s an elephant in the room: the numbers you see are fake.
+Something about cryptocurrencies seems to be misleading thousands of investors every day: their impressive U$ dollar market capitalization.
+This metric is used heavily by investors, but there’s an elephant in the room.
+The numbers you see are probably largely fake.

-First of all, we need to discuss how these market capitalizations are calculated, and once we do that, you’ll immediately see why crypto market caps can’t be real.
+First of all, we need to discuss how these market caps are calculated, and once we do that, you’ll immediately see why crypto market caps can’t be real.

 After an ICO, airdrop or a fork, new coins appear literally out of nowhere.
 Some are tokens that live in smart contracts in the Ethereum blockchain, others are coins that have their own blockchain, mainnets and specialized wallets.
 Whatever the generation process is, an X number of new coins now exist somewhere.